pirovc/ganon/docs/default_databases.md

     GTDB covers only bacteria and archaea groups and has assemblies from RefSeq and GenBank.

-*\* "Size" is the final ganon database size.
-"Time/Mem" accounts for build process after downloading files.
+*\* "Size" (in GB) is the final ganon database size.
+"Time/Mem" accounts for wall time and memory (in GB) for the build process after downloading files.
 Your time may vary based on internet, I/O, memory and CPU speed.
 64 threads were used with an Intel(R) Xeon(R) Gold 6348 CPU @ 2.60GHz, using ganon v2.1.1.*

 - As a rule of thumb, the more the better, so choose the most comprehensive sub-set as possible given your computational resources
 - It is possible to build databases that consume a fixed size/RAM usage.
 Beware that smaller filters will increase the false positive rates when classifying.
 Other approaches [can reduce the size/RAM requirements with some trade-offs](#reducing-database-size).